-- Rule of thumb: Use 1 slide per minute of your allotted time including your opening and closing slides. - You will spend much longer on some slides than you think. - For a 20-minute talk, I suggest only 20-25 slides.
-If you fill up your 20 minutes, there is no time for questions. - Imaging you are always the last speaker in a session where everyone has gone 5 minutes over and your 30-minute talk now has 15 minutes left?
+- Rule of thumb: Use 1 slide per minute of your allotted time including your opening and closing slides. - You will spend much longer on some slides than you think. - For a 20-minute talk, I suggest only 20 slides.
+If you fill up your 20 minutes, there is no time for questions. - Don't you hate being the last speaker in a session where everyone has gone 5 minutes over and your 30-minute talk now has 15 minutes left?
 Don't do that to other speakers!! - This presentation was designed for a 45-50 minute talk with 10-15 minutes for discussion.
-There are 44 slides in the actual presentation (with a couple of extras at the end).
+There are 44 slides in the actual presentation.